ksieracke/weekend-salary-calculator/INSTRUCTIONS.md

-# Weekend Challenge: JS Salary Calculator
+np# Weekend Challenge: JS Salary Calculator

 Your task is to create an application that records employee salaries and adds salaries up to report monthly costs.